buddhist-uni/buddhist-uni.github.io/_series/buddhist-chinese-primer_kieschnick.md

   - chinese
 ---

-A (currently) six-volume primer on reading Buddhist texts in the Chinese language.
+A primer on reading Buddhist texts in the Chinese language.